Advertisement

 The family jokingly refer to this corner of the sitting room as ”the trophy wall”, it features a metal deer head by Round 2 Arts, a felted deer head by Sandra Gage of The Felted Room and a metal snapper by Miles Gordon.
 The sewing machine is a decommissioned industrial leather sewing machine – though technically functional, Bronwen bought it for its beauty.

-Phil specialises in eco builds, which aligned with the couple’s values and hopes for the home.
-Inspired by the existing woolshed, the house was designed as two steel-clad and interconnected structures.
+Phil specialises in eco builds, which suited the couple’s values and vision for their home.
+Taking inspiration from the existing woolshed, they designed the house as two interconnected, steel-clad structures.

-“It’s designed to look like a group of farm buildings.
-So, with the woolshed as well, together they look a bit like old farm sheds that have been converted,” says Bronwen.
+“It looks like a group of farm buildings.
+With the woolshed beside it, together they resemble old farm sheds that we’ve converted,” says Bronwen.

 “Our only source of heat is a wood burner, which effectively heats the whole house (we have a heat transfer system to the bedrooms) with that alone.”